T-Nghia/udc-large-scale-co/README.md

 ---

-# Introduction

-Neural combinatorial optimization solvers achieve strong performance on small-scale routing problems but often suffer from significant performance degradation on large-scale instances.

-This project explores a unified divide-and-conquer framework for large-scale CVRP.
-The framework combines:

-1. A neural dividing policy for global route decomposition
-2. A constructive neural conquering policy for local sub-problem optimization
-3. A reunion mechanism for repairing sub-optimal decompositions

-The framework is inspired by recent advances in large-scale neural combinatorial optimization.
+## Updates

+### 2024.11.25

+Fixed a bug in the CVRP implementation caused by an unnecessary legality check during decoding, which previously resulted in extremely low efficiency.

+Future updates will focus on cleaner implementations and better computational efficiency.

 ---

-# Problem Description

-The Capacitated Vehicle Routing Problem (CVRP) is a classical NP-hard combinatorial optimization problem where:

-* A fleet of vehicles starts from a depot
-* Each customer has a demand
-* Each vehicle has limited capacity
-* Every customer must be visited exactly once
-* The objective is to minimize total routing cost

-Large-scale CVRP instances are particularly challenging due to increasing computational complexity and memory consumption.
+## Introduction

+Recent neural combinatorial optimization solvers achieve strong performance on small-scale routing problems but often suffer from severe performance degradation on large-scale instances.

+This project explores scalable routing optimization through a unified divide-and-conquer framework integrating:

+1. Neural partitioning policies
+2. Constructive routing solvers
+3. Reinforcement learning
+4. Graph neural networks
+5. Heatmap-based optimization

+The framework is designed for large-scale CVRP optimization.

 ---

-# Framework Overview
+## Framework Overview

-The framework follows a Divide-Conquer-Reunion (DCR) optimization process.
+The optimization pipeline follows a Divide-Conquer-Reunion (DCR) process.

-## 1. Dividing Stage
+### Dividing Stage

-A lightweight Graph Neural Network (GNN) generates a heatmap representation of the routing instance and produces an initial global routing solution.
+A lightweight Graph Neural Network generates a heatmap representation of the routing instance and constructs an initial global routing solution.

-The large-scale instance is decomposed into multiple fixed-length sub-problems.
+The dividing policy decomposes large-scale CVRP instances into multiple fixed-length sub-problems.

 Main characteristics:

 * Sparse graph construction
-* Heatmap-based neural policy
+* Heatmap-based routing
 * Global route approximation
-* Large-scale instance partitioning
+* Neural partitioning

 ---

-## 2. Conquering Stage
+### Conquering Stage

-Each sub-problem is independently optimized using a constructive neural solver.
+Each sub-problem is independently optimized using a constructive neural routing solver.

 The conquering stage focuses on: